The Comprehensive Primary Care Update

 Primary Care Internal Medicine will be held online this year, using live streaming, electronic Q&A, and other remote learning technologies.

-This program provides a comprehensive update of the most important changes and advances impacting primary care and guidance to incorporate them into everyday clinical practice.
+This program provides a comprehensive and action-focused update of the most important changes and advances impacting front-line clinicians in primary care practice.
+Led by Harvard’s leading clinical faculty— representing more than 30 fields of medicine—you will receive comprehensive updates across the full spectrum of primary care medicine, including optimized approaches to patients with complex medical needs, along with guidance to incorporate them into everyday clinical practice.

-- State-of-the-art approaches to primary care clinical challenges (common and complex), including:
+State-of-the-art approaches to the most frequent primary care clinical challenges

 - Cholesterol management: Setting targets and achieving goals specific to patient risk

-- Biomodulators: Education expressly for primary care clinicians
+- Biomodulators: Must-know information for primary care clinicians

 - Opioids: Dosing, patient selection, addiction, and weaning